devsvbr/devsvbr.github.io/_posts/2022-01-25-developing-games-with-ruby-and-minigl-part-7.md

 ## Extending GUI elements

 In the file `menu.rb` you'll find the declaration and utilization of various GUI (graphical user interface) elements - some provided by MiniGL, like `Button`, and others defined in the game project, like `SavedGameButton` and `MenuText`.
 The last ones are interesting examples of extensions to MiniGL's GUI elements.
-Most of these extensions is declared in a different file, `form.rb`, with the most notable one being `FormElement`.
+Most of these extensions are declared in a different file, `form.rb`, with the most notable one being `FormElement`.
 It's a module included by all the menu controls that gives them a shared functionality: the visual transition effect that happens when the user changes screens (all controls move to the side with a deaccelerated movement).
 To better understand what this is all about, try running the game with `ruby game.rb` (you'll need the `minigl` gem installed, version 2.3.5 or greater).
 Below is the relevant code:

 ```ruby
   def update_movement